-The following chapters of this manual will give you an in-depth understanding of the capabilities of your new iQ fader frames and QOR.32, from installation to advanced functions.
-This section will help you get everything connected quickly, and point you to the parts of the manual you'll need to get up and running with a minimum of fuss.
+The following chapters of this manual will give you an in-depth understanding of the capabilities of your new Radius console, from installation to advanced functions.
+This section it will help you get everything connected quickly, and point you to the parts of the manual you'll need to get up and running with a minimum of fuss.

-The Axia iQ family consists of these components:
+Radius consists of these components: